lukasalvarezdev/lukasalvarezdev/README.md

-I co-founded an ERP startup from the ground up, managing all aspects of development and leading the product to serve daily active users.
-My expertise lies in React, TypeScript, Remix, NextJS, Prisma, and Node.
-I treat software development as an art, emphasizing clean, maintainable code and exceptional UX.
+I build apps with React, TypeScript, Remix, NextJS, Prisma, and Node, always aiming for clean code and great UX.
+I’m focused on creating simple, accessible solutions to real problems.

-I focus on creating intuitive, accessible apps that solve real problems, like simplifying electronic invoicing for small businesses in Colombia.
-I love challenging projects with impactful teams where I can contribute, mentor junior developers, and enhance both code quality and business value.
-I value honesty, directness, and a deep involvement in the business side of my work.
+I like working on tough projects with teams that care about impact, where I can mentor, push for better code, and make a difference.
+Honesty, directness, and being involved in the business side are important to me.